danbev/learning-ai/notes/llama.md

 ### llama.cpp
-[llama.cpp](https://github.com/ggerganov/llama.cpp) is a library written in c and contains useful program that can be used to run inference on a Llama model, as well as quantize a model.
+[llama.cpp](https://github.com/ggerganov/llama.cpp) is a library written in c and contains useful programs/examples that can be used to run inference on a Llama model, as well as quantize a model.
 So it can be used to run inference on a model, or to quantize a model and there are examples in the examples directory for how to do this.

+#### Sources
+This is just for getting an orientation of the headers and source cpp files that are used.

 It can be run locally:
 ```console